[Focus 14]"Reducing the dimensions"Factor Analysis theory....Principal Components Analysis (PCA) |

 [Inside Wall]...Two 'clouds', top left and bottom right...

-The third plot seems to be conveying new information about the distribution that is not readily
+third plot seems to be conveying new information about the distribution that is

 apparent in the first two plots.